Mask generation function: Padding schemes

 Mask generation functions were first proposed as part of the specification for padding in the RSA-OAEP algorithm.
 The OAEP algorithm required a cryptographic hash function that could generate an output equal in size to a "data block" whose length was proportional to arbitrarily sized input message.

 Random number generators

 NIST Special Publication 800-90A defines a class of cryptographically secure random number generators, one of which is the "Hash DRBG", which uses a hash function with a counter to produce a requested sequence of random bits equal in size to the requested number of random bits.

 Examples

 Perhaps the most common and straightforward mechanism to build a MGF is to iteratively apply a hash function together with an incrementing counter value.
 The counter may be incremented indefinitely to yield new output blocks until a sufficient amount of output is collected.
 This is the approach used in MGF1.

 MGF1

-MGF1 is a mask generation function defined in the Public Key Cryptography Standard #1 published by RSA Laboratories:
+MGF1 is a mask generation function defined in the Public Key Cryptography Standard #1 published by RSA Laboratories.
+It is approved by the US National Institute of Standards and Technology for use in cryptography modules which meet Federal Information Processing Standards.